Olympia Theater at Gusman Center for the Performing Arts (OLY)

 1100 Lincoln Road, Miami Beach

-The Regal South Beach is a crown jewel on Miami's famous pedestrian-only Lincoln Road Mall.
+1100 Lincoln Road, Miami Beach The Regal South Beach is a crown jewel on Miami's famous pedestrian-only Lincoln Road Mall.
 Fully modern and technologically equipped, its three-story pastel stain glass windows are still reminiscent of the bygone Art Deco era so present in its surrounding architecture.
-MIFF 2014 Films are presented the full 10 days of the Festival on 4 of Regal's 18 screens.
+Festival films are presented the full 10 days of the Festival on 2 of Regal's 18 screens.
 It is definitely one of the busiest places to be during the Festival!

 Coral Gables Art Cinema (CGAC)

 260 Aragon Ave., Coral Gables